 Jerry Darious Merritt III

-Jerry Darious Merritt attended North Carolina Wesleyan College from 1964 to 1968, graduating with a BA in Mathematics.
+Jerry Darious Merritt attended North Carolina Wesleyan University from 1964 to 1968, graduating with a BA in Mathematics.
 Jerry was on the ‘67 and ‘68 Bishops basketball team and was President Class of ‘68.

 Jerry joined the Navy in October 1968 and reported for pilot training in January 1969.
 After earning his Naval Aviator Wings of Gold, he reported to Meridian, MS for Instructor duty until July 1972 when he was assigned F-8 Fighter training in San Diego, CA. He reported to VF-194, deploying on USS Oriskany in October 1973 to the Gulf of Tonkin in support of post-Vietnam Combat operations.
 Jerry completed the last F-8 deployment on the USS Oriskany in 1975-1976.